cited/JRI-Viewer/docs/intro.rst

 .. _`JasperReportsIntegration`: https://github.com/daust/JasperReportsIntegration

-It also provides Publishing, Scheduling, Email Formatting, and Report Management.

-It can be used with or without Oracle APEX.

-In additional to Oracle, JRI Publisher includes one-click JNDI support for PostgreSQL, MySQL, and SQL Server.
+It supports Users, Groups, and report-level permissions.

+In additional to Jasper reports, there is also a PostGIS and pg_featursev report option.

 .. image:: _static/JRIViewer-Main.png